10 Writing Hacks to Actually Finish Your Book

 If you want to make your deadlines and avoid procrastination, create unthinkable and painful consequences.

-For example, here are the consequences I used for a book I wrote recently:
+For example, here are the consequences I used for a book I wrote:

 - 1st deadline missed: Delete Star Wars Galaxy of Heroes, my favorite iPhone game, from my phone (and don't reinstall until the book is finished).